voxel51/fiftyone/docs/source/user_guide/app.rst

 The image visualizer is made for pixel perfect inspection of images and the labels asscoiated with an image.
 To zoom in and out on image, the `+` and `-` icons can be used.
-Or simply use your mousewheel or scroll with your touchpad.
+Or, simply use your mousewheel or scroll with your touchpad.
-To crop and zoom to only the visible or selected labels, simply click the `Crop`, or use the `z` shortcut.
+And to crop and zoom to only the visible or selected labels, click the `Crop` icon, or use the `z` shortcut.
+And to pan when zoomed in on an image, click and drag in any direction.

+When multiple labels are overlayed on top of each other, the up and down arrows offer a convenient way to rotate the z-order of the labels that are hovered on, so every label and it's tooltip can viewed.

 The settings icon in the controls HUD offers the label rendering options `Only show hovered label`, `Show confidence`, `Show label`, and `Show tooltip`.